Things to do and places to go....

 Highlights include:

-• The bustling Central Market, filled with local produce, crafts, and delicious street food.
+- The bustling Central Market with local produce, crafts, and street food.

-• Historic landmarks like the Iron House, the Samora Machel statue, and the stunning Maputo Railway Station.
+- Historic landmarks like the Iron House and the Maputo Railway Station.

-Beyond the city, Mozambique’s coastline boasts some of the world’s best diving and snorkeling spots.
-With crystal-clear waters and vibrant marine life, it’s a paradise for ocean lovers.
+Beyond the city, Mozambique’s coastline has some of the best diving and snorkeling spots, with clear waters and vibrant marine life—perfect for ocean lovers.

-Travel Tip: Don’t forget your passport and check visa requirements before crossing the Mozambique border!
+Travel Tip: Remember your passport and check visa requirements before crossing the Mozambique border!

 Shop till you drop